-The BeHEMoTh framework (Booth & Carroll 2015b) was used to define the key components of the research question (Table 1).
-A concept map was subsequently developed setting out the search terms for the database search, consisting of: review; frameworks; evidence; policymaking; and the pathway of evidence-to-policy.
-It was particularly challenging to devise adequate search terms for the latter given the large number of potential synonyms (McKibbon et al. 2010), and low specificity due to the inclusion of these terms in policy-relevant papers.
-The search strategy (SI 1) was only modified for each database where required for technical reasons such as differences in subject headings.
+setting out the search terms for the database search, consisting of review, frameworks, evidence, policy-making, and the pathway of evidence-to-policy.
+It was particularly challenging to devise adequate search terms for the latter given the large number of potential synonyms (McKibbon et al., 2010) and low specificity due to the inclusion of these terms in policy-relevant papers.
+The search strategy (Supplementary Information 1) was only modified for each database where required for technical reasons such as differences in subject headings.

-Inclusion Criteria
+Inclusion criteria

-Our inclusion criteria were: existence of theoretical/conceptual frameworks in the review; focus on the role of evidence and the process of health policymaking; and are in English; and published in or after 2004.
-Although we are primarily interested in the agendasetting stage of the policymaking cycle and/or LMIC contexts, our scoping search suggested that such a narrow focus in the first instance would yield insufficient results to elicit meaningful findings.
-We followed the definition of frameworks as structures that describe the relationship between variables (Nilsen 2015).
-Results were limited to reviews published in or after 2004 because this was the year of the landmark World Health Organisation (WHO)

-Mexico Ministerial Health Summit (The Lancet 2004) which increased attention to evidence-informed policymaking (Bennett et al. 2018).
+Our inclusion criteria were the existence of theoretical/conceptual frameworks in the review; focus on the role of evidence and the process of health policy-making; published in English and published in or after 2004.
+Although we are primarily interested in the agenda-setting stage of the policymaking cycle and/or LMIC contexts, our scoping search suggested that such a narrow focus in the first instance would yield insufficient results to elicit meaningful findings.
+We followed the definition of frameworks as structures that describe the relationship between variables (Nilsen, 2015).
+Results were limited to reviews published in or after 2004 because this was the year of the landmark WHO Mexico Ministerial Health Summit (The Lancet, 2004), which increased attention to evidence-informed policy-making (Bennett et al., 2018).

-Screening and Quality Assessment
+Screening and quality assessment

 Results were first screened by titles and abstracts, then full texts.
-Results were single-screened, and the screener brought unresolved questions regarding individual papers to the team for discussion and joint decision making.
+Results were single-screened, and the screener brought unresolved questions regarding individual papers to the team for discussion and joint decision-making.
 Screening mainly filtered out results that were not reviews of theoretical/conceptual frameworks due to the difficulties in designing a search with high specificity.
 There was minimal ambiguity and any unclear decisions were discussed among all researchers.

 Limited tools exist specifically for assessing the quality of reviews of frameworks or theory.
-Therefore, an adapted version of GRADE-CERQual was used (SI 2).
-GRADE-CERQual provides an assessment of confidence in the evidence from systematic reviews of qualitative research or syntheses of qualitative evidence (Lewin et al. 2018) and is used widely (Pollock et al. 2020).
-GRADE-CERQual is suitable for adaptation because it can incorporate other tools: we incorporated CASP (CASP 2018) and AMSTAR 2 (Shea et al. 2017).
+Therefore, an adapted version of GRADE-CERQual was used (Supplementary Information 2).
+GRADE-CERQual provides an assessment of confidence in the evidence from systematic reviews of qualitative research or syntheses of qualitative evidence (Lewin et al., 2018) and is used widely (Pollock et al., 2020).
+GRADE-CERQual is suitable for adaptation because it can incorporate other tools: we incorporated Critical Appraisals Skills Programme (CASP) (CASP, 2018) and A MeaSurement Tool to Assess systematic Reviews (AMSTAR 2) (Shea et al., 2017).

-The developers of GRADE-CERQual recommend assessing the primary studies included in each review (Munthe-Kaas et al. 2018).
-We were not able to do this for the following reasons: limited tools and guidance are available for assessing the quality of theoretical papers (Votruba et al. 2018); the primary studies in the selected review articles do not allow meaningful application of more established tools (Contandriopoulos et al. 2010); and authors, on the whole, did not attempt to assess the quality of their primary studies.
-The present study is interested in the quality of the reviews themselves, in how well they synthesise findings, and less on quality of the primary studies.
-Hence, if a review provides insufficient detail on primary studies to enable GRADE-CERQual assessment, or presents an appropriate quality appraisal, these are notable findings.
-In consequence, rather than assess the level of confidence that can be placed in the body of data directly, we have assessed how reviews have evaluated the quality of primary studies included in their own review and considered the confidence that can be placed in the conclusions authors have drawn from their findings.
+The developers of GRADE-CERQual recommend assessing the primary studies included in each review (Munthe-Kaas et al., 2018).
+We were not able to do this for the following reasons: limited tools and guidance are available for assessing the quality of theoretical papers (Votruba et al., 2018); the primary studies in the selected review articles do not allow meaningful application of more established tools (Contandriopoulos et al., 2010); and authors, on the whole, did not attempt to assess the quality of their primary studies.
+The present study is interested in the quality of the reviews themselves, in how well they synthesize findings, and less on quality of the primary studies.
+Hence, if a review provides insufficient details on primary studies to enable GRADE-CERQual assessment, or presents an appropriate quality appraisal, these are notable findings.
+As a consequence, rather than assessing the level of confidence that can be placed in the body of data directly, we have assessed how reviews have evaluated the quality of primary studies included in their own review and considered the confidence that can be placed in the conclusions that authors have drawn from their findings.